caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `grace_period`
 Defines the grace period for shutting down HTTP servers during config reloads.
 If clients do not finish their requests within the grace period, the server will be forcefully terminated to allow the reload to complete and free up resources.
+By default, no grace period is set.

 ## TLS Options